CRAWFORD PHD COVID-19 INFO

 Calendar: Check my calendar for my availability and email me with a time that suits you (IMPORTANT: you need to put the calendar in week view to find a slot where I'm not busy; you will not be able to see all available times unless you put it in week view, which you can select at the top right-hand of the calendar.)

-Text: Please do not text me via any channel, unless it is an emergency, or unless I have forgotten that we have a meeting scheduled!
+Text: Please do not text me unless it is an emergency, or unless I have forgotten that we have a meeting scheduled (in which case, you should call me)!

-The IT desk will remain open.
+The IT desk remains open.
 If you need IT help, please log a job with the ANU's IT Service Desk.
 You can also call the IT Service Desk on 02 6125 4321.

 Virtual Private Network (VPN)

 You can access your ANU-networked files and folders off-campus using a virtual private network (VPN).
-Please see Getting your VPN up and running at home on the IT page for instructions on how to do this.
+Please see Accessing your files via the Global Connect VPN on the IT page for instructions on how to do this.

 This will allow you to access certain ANU systems such as the ANU Library, systems that run Drupal (e.g., the system that allows you to update your profile on the Crawford website), and certain databases.